AlumiK/mnist-pipelining/README.md

-# MNIST Pipeline Model Parallelism
+# MNIST Model Parallelism Using Pipelining

-MNIST pipeline model parallelism implemented with TensorFlow 2 and MPI for Python.
+MNIST model parallelism using pipelining implemented with TensorFlow 2 and MPI.

 ## Run